Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 The best places to eat in Coconut Grove

-- Lulu in the Grove is always one of my favourite spots for brunch at the weekend, with a menu offering creative dishes from around the world.
+• Glass & Vine is always one of my favourite spots for brunch at the weekend, with a menu offering creative dishes from around the world.
+And of course, excellent wine!

-- Another famed Coconut Grove hangout is the Peacock Garden Bistro, a beautiful cafe surrounded by lush foliage and colourful flowers.
-Embrace the sunny Miami lifestyle with a delicious brunch under the umbrellas on the garden patio.
+• A popular Coconut Grove hangout is the Bayshore Club.
+Embrace the sunny Miami lifestyle with a delicious brunch by the ocean’s edge.

 Where to stay in Coconut Grove

-Another excellent choice is the newer Mr. C Coconut Grove which is part of the Cipriani group.
+Another excellent choice is Mr. C Coconut Grove (rooms from around £480 per night) which is part of the Cipriani group.
 Offering a stylish stay with phenomenal views over Biscayne Bay, Mr. C is also home to the lively Bellini Restaurant & Bar on its rooftop, which provides a fine Italian dining concept.

 Other neighbourhoods to visit in Miami